Please enable JavaScript to ensure auto alt text generation works properly

 2026 shortlist: 6 AI screening tools compared

 Full transparency: Truffle is our product.
-We built it to solve "too many applicants, not enough time."
-The comparisons below are meant to be useful and fair — but we're opinionated about async, structured screening for small teams.
+We built it to solve "too many candidates, not enough time."
+The comparisons below are meant to be useful and fair, but we're opinionated about async, structured screening for small teams.
 Pick the tool that fits your bottleneck.

-Best for: Lean TA teams and mid-market companies replacing phone screens for high-volume roles (support, sales, ops, hourly).
+Best for: Recruiting leaders and mid-market teams screening high-volume roles (support, sales, ops, hourly) without phone-screening every candidate.

-What it does: Paste a job description, generate a structured one-way interview, share one link.
-Get transcripts, AI summaries, match scores with reasoning, rubric-based scoring, and 30-second Candidate Shorts highlight reels.
-Candidates complete on any device — no app, no account.
+What it does: Paste a position description, generate a structured screening (resume review, async video, and AI-resistant assessments), share one link.
+Get transcripts, AI summaries, AI Match scores with reasoning, rubric-based scoring, 30-second Candidate Shorts highlight reels, and validated personality insights (IPIP Big Five), situational judgment responses, and environment fit alignment.
+Candidates complete on any device.
+No app, no account.

 ATS: Greenhouse and Lever natively; Workday and iCIMS via Zapier or API.
 Syncs candidate identity, interview link, stage updates, notes, tags, and scores.